 Good legal advice can be one of the most empowering factors for being able to agree things together with confidence.
 Many couples try to avoid lawyers altogether because they associate them with conflict and cost.
 In fact, in 2014, only 29% of separating couples did their property settlement with the benefit of legal advice.
 We think lawyers get a bad wrap and have a crucial role to play.

 Self-determination supported by good legal advice is what you want to achieve if you can.
 Although you might think that having a single lawyer advise both of you is the obvious solution for an amicable separation, our adversarial legal system requires that you have independent legal advice.
-We created the adieu process because there just isn’t a good enough option available to amicable couples who want to get to fair and legally finalised agreements.
-We include independent legal advice as part of this process.
-Alternatively, you could also each find yourself a good specialist family lawyer who’s trained in collaborative practice and make it clear that you want to resolve things amicably.
+You’re best bet is to each find yourself a good specialist family lawyer who’s collaboratively minded and make it clear that you want to resolve things amicably.

 Although you shouldn’t become fixated on a percentage, you do need to know whether what you’re proposing is in the zone.
 A good lawyer can help you understand what is in the pool and how your contributions and needs apply to your situation.
 This will actually empower your commitment to self-determination as you’ll know where the boundaries are and be able to make better decisions for yourself.